 Fantastic scenery, and spectacular Venice and Verona

-On this wonderful holiday, you have the chance to explore the charming towns and villages surrounding Lake Garda and enjoy excursions to the fabulous cities of Verona and Venice.
+On this holiday in Northern Italy, you have the chance to explore the charming towns and villages surrounding Lake Garda and enjoy excursions to the fabulous cities of Verona and Venice.

 Today, travel by coach to Verona, the city made famous in Shakespeare's 'Romeo and Juliet.'
-Straddling the Adige River in north-east Italy's Veneto region, the handsome and dynamic city of Verona is both a popular destination with visitors and a UNESCO World Heritage site thanks to the diversity and historical value of its architecture.
-Enjoy a guided city tour, exploring the vast Roman Arena - an imposing amphitheatre built by the Romans in the first century AD, which is now used as an open air opera house - Juliet's balcony, and the magnificent city gates.
+Straddling the Adige River in north-east Italy's Veneto region, this handsome city is a popular destination with visitors and a UNESCO World Heritage site, thanks to the diversity and historical value of its architecture.
+The vestiges of Verona's Roman-era origins are still present today.
+Take a guided city tour, visiting the Roman Arena - an imposing amphitheatre built by the Romans in the 1st century AD, which is now used as an open-air opera house - Juliet's balcony at Casa di Giulietta, and the magnificent city gates.

-Travel to spectacular Venice by coach, and explore the unique floating city known for its beauty.
-On arrival, enjoy a boat trip along the Giudecca Canal to St Mark's Square, the heart and soul of the city for centuries with its blend of intriguing architecture, from where you will embark on a walking tour of this famous city's highlights, seeing the evocative Bridge of Sighs and St Mark's Basilica, renowned for its magnificent exterior and interior covered in spectacular encrusted mosaic marble carvings.
+Enjoy a boat trip along the Giudecca Canal to St Mark's Square, the heart and soul of the city for centuries thanks to its blend of intriguing architecture.
+From here, embark on a walking tour of this famous city's highlights, seeing the evocative Bridge of Sighs and St Mark's Basilica, renowned for its encrusted mosaic marble carvings.

-Enjoy a fantastic cruise to pretty Sirmione, situated on a promontory on the southern shores of Lake Garda, to explore this charming town bursting with history.
-Famous for its grand 13th century castle, the views over the lake from the castle's battlements are truly captivating.
-Sirmione's ancient charm coupled with an array of fine cafés, shops and restaurants, a relaxed and hospitable atmosphere and a distinct lack of traffic ensure that however you choose to spend your time in this delectable town, you will not be disappointed with what you find.
+Enjoy a relaxing cruise to pretty Sirmione, situated on a promontory on the southern shores of Lake Garda, to explore this charming town bursting with history.
+Famous for the majestic Scagliero Castle, a 13th-century medieval port castle, where the views over the lake from the battlements are truly captivating.
+Just outside the town are the well-preserved Roman Grottoes of Catullus, ruins of an ancient Roman Villa situated on the tip of the Sirmione Peninsula.
+Sirmione's ancient charm coupled with an array of cafés, shops, and restaurants, lend it a distinctive atmosphere.

 Depart by rail today, travelling to Turin, where you spend the night.
 On Day 10, depart by high-speed TGV for Paris, where you will join the Eurostar service back to London St Pancras International.